aarondwi/together/README.md

 Background
 -------------------------
 One of the generally accepted way to increase throughput for data loading is batching.
-This increase in throughput is gotten from amortized cost of doing every step (network RTT, parsing, planning, locking, etc).
+Beside allowing us to amortize every step's cost(network RTT, parsing, planning, locking, etc), we also gain capability to do advanced planning (like in [Calvin](http://cs.yale.edu/homes/thomson/publications/calvin-sigmod12.pdf) or [facebook's memcache flow](https://www.mimuw.edu.pl/~iwanicki/courses/ds/2016/presentations/08_Pawlowska.pdf)).
 This pattern is much more prevalent in background ETL workflow, where lots of data ready at once.
 (and lots of good tools, such as [dbt](https://www.getdbt.com/) and [spark](https://spark.apache.org/)).

-Human themselves usually can't spot the difference between 5ms and 10-20ms (or even, 100ms).
+Human themselves usually can't spot the difference between 5ms and 10, 50, 100, or even 200ms.
 So actually the option to batch interactive, OLTP-style requests to achieve more throughtput is interesting, and most data store (database, queue, 3rd party API, etc) already have batching capability (such as `group commit`, `insert multiple`, `update join`, `select in`, etc).

 Unfortunately, most business-logic code (READ: `almost all`) does not use this technique, and instead do everything on per request basis.
 It has 2 implications:

 1. Number of transactions to handle is equal to the number of requests from users, which means it is hard to handle sudden surge, something easy to do with batching.
-    2. While network indeed is getting faster, because of transaction and locking (important for data integrity) connection is held for relatively long time, causing latencies to add up from waiting, and that results in low-throughput.
+2. While network indeed is getting faster, because of transaction and locking (for data integrity) connection is held for relatively long time, causing latencies to add up from waiting, and that results in low-throughput.

 This library is an attempt to help developers easily incorporate batching logic into business-level OLTP code, easily achieving high throughput plus backpressure to handle sudden surge.